 You can also preview what people will see after logging into the site successfully by enabling the Landing Location.

 All features will be disabled as soon as you install the plugin so that you have a chance to get familiar with them before setting the site to private.
-You will see a warning sign telling that the website is not private yet.
-It’s displayed after the first activation of the plugin until they go to the plugin’s Settings page.
+You will see a warning message that your website is not private yet.
+It’s displayed after the first activation of the plugin until you go to the plugin’s Settings page.

 Still, My Private Site doesn’t protect your images, videos, and other media files.
 People can find these files on Google image search results and access them directly.